Sandeza/tiktok_seller_chat_freshchat_integration_documentation/docs/app-install.md

 #### Step 5: Fill in the Freshchat related details.

-From the credientals that you copied, paste it in the appropriate fields, i.e., the "Freshchat Domain" and "Freshchat API Key" and verify it.
+From the credientals that you copied, paste it in the appropriate fields, i.e., the "Freshchat Domain" and "Freshchat API Key" and click the "Verify" button.

 #### Step 6: Verify the credientals: